ChildMindInstitute/mindlogger-backend-refactor/README.md

 brew install uv
 ```

-On other plaftorms, follow the [uv install instructions](https://docs.astral.sh/uv/getting-started/installation/)
+On other platforms, follow the [uv install instructions](https://docs.astral.sh/uv/getting-started/installation/)

-### Installing Dependencies
+### Managing Python and Project Dependencies

-uv is used as a default dependencies and python manager.
+Python versions and dependencies are managed via `uv`.
+There is no need to use other tooling such as pip,
+pyenv, pipenv, etc.

 #### Install Python

-uv can automatically install the python version defined in `.python-version`.
-It will use this version when
+Install the python version specified in pyproject.toml
-performing any python operations.

 ```bash
 uv python install